Join the fastest-growing Food community on Pinterest

 - Beat butter and sugar until creamy, then add eggs and vanilla.

-- Combine flour, baking soda, and salt, then mix with wet ingredients.
+- Combine flour, baking soda, and salt, then mix with the wet ingredients.

 - Stir in cranberries and white chocolate chips.